patrick-sharp/waypoint.nvim/README.md

     nvim_win_get_cursor doesn't account for unicode.
-    solution: get rid of all uses of nvim_win_get_cursor and replace with vim.fn.getcurpos() [x] handle col vs curswant better so unicode doesn't confuse cursor state [ ] fix syntax highlighting for makefile
+    solution: get rid of all uses of nvim_win_get_cursor and replace with vim.fn.getcurpos() [x] handle col vs curswant better so unicode doesn't confuse cursor state [x] fix syntax highlighting for makefile
 [ ] increase performance of highlighting
-[ ] don't allow growing then shrinking context to let the view go past the end of lines [ ] fix bugs around closing buffers with waypoints in them [ ] fix issues with highlighting filetypes you haven't opened yet [ ] don't open all buffers with marks, instead convert waypoints to extmarks when the buffer is loaded [ ] add treesitter highlights
+[x] don't allow growing then shrinking context to let the view go past the end of lines [ ] fix bugs around closing buffers with waypoints in them [x] fix issues with highlighting files you haven't opened yet [ ] don't open all buffers with marks, instead convert waypoints to extmarks when the buffer is loaded [ ] add treesitter highlights
-[ ] fix cursor jump bug when scrolling on window with short lines [ ] pad each waypoint to width of window
+[x] fix cursor jump bug when scrolling on window with short lines [x] pad each waypoint to width of window
+[ ] indent after the waypoint number (this will be a pain)

 ### ADVANCED FEATURES: